 Duration of Treatment

-Traditional orthodontics requires a patient to wear braces for at least two years.
+Traditional Orthodontic Dental Services requires a patient to wear braces for at least two years.
 With accelerated orthodontics, however, this period is shortened to as little as three months to a maximum of eight months.
-The end result is just the same – you get a more perfect smile and an overall improved dental health.
+The end result is just the same – you get a perfect smile and an overall improved dental health.

 Just like traditional orthodontics, accelerated orthodontics also makes use of braces to force the teeth to shift into their desired position.
 There are three types of orthodontic braces – metal, ceramic, and lingual.
-Any one of these may be utilized in accelerated orthodontics.
+Anyone of these may be utilized in accelerated Orthodontic Dental Services in San Diego.

 Metal and ceramic braces tend to work better than lingual braces.
-Lingual braces, however, is the most esthetic of the three, as they are placed at the back of the teeth and thus hidden from plain view.
 Ceramic braces are not as esthetic as lingual braces, but it isn’t as noticeable as metal braces either.

 Once your teeth are in their desired alignment, you’ll also be required to use a retainer to prevent the teeth from moving back to their pre-treatment position.

-Unfortunately, most insurance companies do not cover accelerated orthodontics, but there are orthodontists who offer flexible payment terms.
+Unfortunately, most insurance companies do not cover accelerated Orthodontic Dental Services, but there are orthodontists who offer flexible payment terms.

 To sum it up, accelerated orthodontics is a very promising option if you want to have your teeth straightened yet you dread the idea of wearing braces for several years.

-To learn more about this treatment and find out if you are suitable for it, consult your orthodontist now for proper assessment.
+To learn more about this treatment and find out if you are suitable for it, consult your orthodontist in Chula Vista now for proper assessment.